Frequently Asked Questions

 Other pet owners grow wary of attacks, urine-marking, and other unappealing behaviors and seek to find new homes for their pets.
 Given the substantial financial investment of pet primate ownership, many seek return on their investments and sell them to breeders, carnivals, traveling circuses or roadside zoos, many of which are designed for entertainment, but not for the well being of the animals.
 Other ex-pets are euthanized as a result of what their owners view as a betrayal after repeat attacks.

-The luck ones are brought to accredited primate sanctuaries, where they can live out their lives with others of their own kind in naturalistic settings.
+The lucky ones are brought to accredited primate sanctuaries, where they can live out their lives with others of their own kind in naturalistic settings.